Thai Cave Rescue: Boys And Coach Speak To Press As They Leave Hospital

 Using a flashlight, one or two boys went to the edge of the water, yelling "Hello."

-A man then emerged from the water — British diver John Volanthen — who said hello to the boys.
+A man then emerged from the water — British diver John Volanthen — who said hello back to the boys.
 The boys were surprised he wasn't Thai, and they struggled to communicate in English.
 But then the man asked how many had survived in the cave — and after hearing there were 13 people, the diver replied, "Brilliant."

-The coach said he then asked his players who spoke English, and translate.
-And in the excitement of being found, he rushed to spoke to the diver.
-But the boy who served as his translator said it was too fast.
+The coach, Ekapol Chanthawong, said he then asked his players who spoke English, and could translate.
+And in the excitement of being found, he rushed to speak to the diver.

 "Be calm, be cool," one of the boys recalled telling his coach, asking him to slow down.

+Adun Sam-On — a refugee from Myanmar who has been called "stateless" because of his status — acted as translator.
+It's been reported that he can speak four languages.

-Everyone was very happy, the boys said.
-But they added that they struggled to answer all the divers questions — in large part because they were so hungry.
+Everyone was very happy to be found, the boys said.
+But they added that they struggled to answer all of the diver's questions — in large part because they were so hungry.

-"My mind couldn't work quickly enough," Adun Sam-on said.
+"My mind couldn't work quickly enough," Adun Sam-On said.
 "It's just all I could think about: food."

+Recounting how the visit to the cave unfolded, Chanthawong said he had been to the cave before.
+The team wanted to go, he said, but they needed to be out by 5 p.m., because it was the birthday of one of his players, Night — the nickname of Peerapat Sompiangjai.

+As they walked in the cave, Chanthawong said, he noticed there was "a little bit of water" just beyond a three-way juncture in the vast underground network, but not so much to cause any alarm.
+With the boys wanting to explore further, he decided to lead the way into the water, to see if they could swim through it.

+The team had no food, having eaten after their soccer practice earlier that day.
+They survived by drinking water that was streaming down a rock face near the ledge where they stayed for most of the next two weeks.
+To preserve their batteries, they used one flashlight at a time.

+The boys said they felt weak and hungry over their ordeal, and that they pined for their favorite foods — fried rice was named several times.
+After they were rescued, one boy famously said that he wanted to eat khao pad grapao — a popular Thai rice dish of meat stir-fried with basil and chili peppers.

-The news conference did not feature back-and-forth discussions; instead, journalists submitted questions for the team submitted their questions in advance, according to the Thai Public Broadcasting Service.
+The news conference did not feature back-and-forth discussions with the media; instead, journalists submitted questions for the team in advance, according to the Thai Public Broadcasting Service.

 A translator at the event — which was timed to air as a segment of the Thailand Moving Forward show, on a government channel, said that the boys have been declared physically and emotionally ready to return to society.